 The companies are seeking the court’s approval to disclose aggregate data on requests the U.S. makes under national security rules.
 They currently aren’t authorized to break out the number of requests they get for user data under national security statutes, as opposed to inquiries by law enforcement.

-The Google case is In re motion for declaratory judgment of Google Inc. (GOOG:US)’s First Amendment right to publish aggregate information about FISA orders, 13-03, U.S. Foreign Intelligence Foreign Surveillance Court (Washington).
+The Google case is In re motion for declaratory judgment of Google Inc.’s First Amendment right to publish aggregate information about FISA orders, 13-03, U.S. Foreign Intelligence Foreign Surveillance Court (Washington).

 Beanie Baby Creator Pleads Guilty to Swiss Bank Tax Dodge